henvic/henvic.github.io/content/posts/bitcoin.md

 ---
-title: "Cryptocurrency Tulipmania: Bitcoin is a hustle"
+title: "Cryptocurrency Tulipmania: Bitcoin is a shitcoin"
 type: post
 description: "The cryptocurrency market is hot.
 For years, Bitcoin has been going up and up.
 People worldwide buy and HODL betting on The Rise and Rise of Bitcoin.
 Yet, here I come and tell you that it's foolish.
-Learn why Bitcoin is a shitcoin."
+Learn why."
 date: "2021-05-10"
 image: "/img/posts/bitcoin/bitcoin.png"
 hashtags: "bitcoin"